 Throughout recorded history, humans have observed the changing heavens: astronomical objects that appear suddenly and then fade from view, or that simply change their brightness over time.
 Though these transient and variable phenomena were once considered portents of disaster, we now know them as examples of time domain astronomy, or the study of our changing cosmos.

-The LSST will scan the sky repeatedly to great depth, enabling it to both discover new, distant transient events and to study variable objects throughout our universe.
+Rubin Observatory will scan the sky repeatedly to great depth, enabling it to both discover new, distant transient events and to study variable objects throughout our universe.
 Its wide-ranging coverage will capture rare and exotic objects, as well as enable astronomers to gain new insight into known kinds of transient events.
-For example, LSST will reveal new remnants of dead massive stars, including neutron star and black hole binaries; it will observe variability at the heart of distant galaxies, teaching us about the feeding habits of the rapacious supermassive black holes at their centers; it will catch the faint cosmological explosions of dying, merging stars, illuminating where the universe’s heavy metals are forged.
+For example, Rubin Observatory will reveal new remnants of dead massive stars, including neutron star and black hole binaries; it will observe variability at the heart of distant galaxies, teaching us about the feeding habits of the rapacious supermassive black holes at their centers; it will catch the faint cosmological explosions of dying, merging stars, illuminating where the universe’s heavy metals are forged.

-With its capacity to provide near real-time alerts to the community, the LSST will make sure other telescopes can get in on the action with additional dedicated observations in complementary wavelengths of light.
+With its capacity to provide near real-time alerts to the community, Rubin Observatory will make sure other telescopes can get in on the action with additional dedicated observations in complementary wavelengths of light.

 Financial support for LSST comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
 The NSF-funded LSST Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
 The DOE-funded effort to build the LSST camera is managed by the SLAC National Accelerator Laboratory (SLAC).